rofinn/Playground.jl/README.md

 playground /path/of/new/playground create --julia 9effcb3
 ```
 NOTES:
-* The last to examples involve rebuilding julia from source and will take a long time.
+* The last two examples involve rebuilding julia from source and will take a long time.
 * When creating a new playground you can pass a `--clean` which will delete any existing files in the playground directory if it is an existing playground.

 #### Activate ####